jkuituni/Raven68k/rev2/README.md

 *schematic/* - KiCad schematics for this revision.

-*vhdl/* - The VHDL source for the CPLD that manages most of the TTL logic present on the development system.
+*vhdl/* - The VHDL source for the CPLD that manages most of the TTL logic present and implements the DRAM controller.

-*xilinx/* - The ISE WebPack (14.2) project itself, which targets a QFP44 XC9572XL breakout board.
+*xilinx/* - The ISE WebPack (14.2) project itself, which targets a QFP100 XC9572XL.